willCode2Surf/my-first-hoodie/README.md

 **Vhosts**

-If you find Hoodie interfering with your vhosts, here's a temporary workaround:
+If you find ARMT interfering with your vhosts, here's a temporary workaround:

 To get your vhosts back: `$ sudo ipfw flush`